From quality ingredients to expertly crafted recipes, our food and beverages satisfy your taste for distinctive dining.

 Example meal

-does not contain any of the 7 major allergens (wheat, buckwheat, dairy products, eggs, peanuts, shrimp and crab)
+does not contain any of the 8 major allergens (shrimp, crab, walnuts, wheat, buckwheat, eggs, milk and peanuts)

-does not contain 7 major allergens above and further 21 allergens (abalone, squid, salmon roe, orange, kiwifruit, beef, walnut, salmon, mackerel, soybean, poultry, banana, pork, matsutake mushroom, peach, yam, apple, gelatin, sesame and cashew nuts, almond)
+does not contain 8 major allergens above and further 20 allergens (almonds, abalone, squid, salmon roe, orange, cashew nuts, kiwifruit, beef, sesame, salmon, mackerel, soybeans, poultry, banana, pork, macadamia nuts, peach, yam, apple and gelatin.)

-* Please note that, as the 7 and 28 allergens are ingredients specified by the Japanese Ministry of Health, Labour and Welfare, we are unable to handle requests for meals free of other allergens.
+* Please note that, as the 8 and 28 allergens are ingredients specified by the Japanese Consumer Affairs Agency, we are unable to handle requests for meals free of other allergens.

 There is the possibility, however, of ingesting small amounts of allergens through floating matter in the aircraft, and therefore passengers with allergies or other intolerance are advised to carry any medicine or shots (EpiPen, etc.) prescribed by their doctor on board, so as to be prepared to take care of themselves in case they experience an allergic reaction.